techiediaries/electron-angular2-starter/README.md

 	npm run electron

+For more information go the accompanying [tutorial on techiediaries](http://www.techiediaries.com/github-electron/electron-angular2-cli)

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class`.